debjit/fountane-full-stack-test/README.md

         -[] Use the svg and not the png in next core.
 I have problem using svg for this.
         -[] "defi governance" text needed to change.
     - Footer Section
+### User superbase to protect auth route.
+-Branch 'superbase'
+    [x] Completely new auth system, need to try and errors.
+    [x] Created login/logout system with demo email and password.
+    [x] Redirect after successfull login
+    [x] Error fallback stored inside errorMessage veriable [x] '/dashboard' is now protected only logged in user can check [x] Logout is working.